CP-Payne/StockTech/README.md

-# FinShark - Portfolio Tracker
+# StockTech - Portfolio Tracker

 This is a full-stack web application built with React/TypeScript (Frontend) and C# ASP.NET Core (Backend).
 It allows users to track stock information fetched from the Financial Modelling Prep API, manage a personal portfolio, and comment on stocks.